Facts and Figures

 4. How is the birth companion included during the labour (incl. caesareans)?

-We’re happy to welcome birth companions to our maternity ward – but please, only bring one! – Companion.
+We’re happy to welcome birth partners to our labour ward – but please, only bring one!.
 In the interests of the expectant mothers we ask you to respect this rule.

 5. To what extent is the woman free to choose the birthing position?

 We always make an effort to accommodate the individual needs of the mother-to-be as much as possible.
-This includes the choice of the best birthing position for the mother and child, as this can be different for everyone.
+For us, this also means giving them the freedom to choose the birthing position, supported by the expertise of your midwife.

 6. Please describe how pain is managed.

-The continual assistance of our experienced midwives, warm baths, movement and helpful positions, relaxation and massage are further methods of relieving pain during labour.
+The continual assistance of our experienced midwives, warm baths, movement and support, relaxation and massage are further methods to ease pain during labour.
+Should this not be enough, we have varying degrees of pain medication right up to an epidural administered by anaesthetists who are available around the clock.

 7. How is the “comfort factor” taken into account during the birth?

 As a teaching hospital of the Medical University of Vienna, and of the FH Campus Vienna, we also aim to give students practical obstetric experience.
-For this reason, individual students, always under supervision, may play an active part in your treatment, in line with our philosophy.
-Respectful and friendly interaction with the women and their privacy goes without saying, and also contributes to the pleasant environment where patients can feel safe and well.
+For this reason, individual students, always under supervision, may play an active role in your treatment, in line with our philosophy.
+Respectful and friendly interaction with the women, families and their privacy goes without saying, and also contributes to the pleasant environment where patients can feel safe and well.

 8. What is your department’s position on the use of complementary medical treatments (acupuncture, homoeopathy, aromatherapy etc.)?

-We therefore advocate the use of complementary medicine to support the natural processes during pregnancy and birth.
-This includes antenatal acupuncture towards the end of the pregnancy, in preparation for birth, and the natural encouragement of labour.
-In addition, we often work with aromatherapy and homoeopathy, should medical circumstances allow, using warm pillows or relaxing baths to help the woman to personally manage her contractions.
+We therefore advocate the use of complementary medicine to support the natural processes during pregnancy and birth, to encourage labour for example.
+In addition, we often work with aromatherapy, should medical circumstances allow, using warm pillows or relaxing baths to help the woman to personally manage her contractions.

 In some cases, we enlist our specially trained hypnosis team.